ElektraInitiative/libelektra/src/libs/highlevel/README.md

 There is also the type `enum` with constant `KDB_TYPE_ENUM`.
 It is currently neither used nor supported by this API.
 However, we reserve it for a future expansion of this API.

+##### Note about floating point types

+We enforce a few minimum properties for floating point types.
+They are taken from the IEE-754 specification and are:

+* For `float`: 32 bits, binary, 24 mantissa digits and exponent range of at least -125 to 128
+* For `double`: 64 bits, binary, 53 mantissa digits and exponent range of at least -1021 to 1024
+* For `long double`: at least 80 bits, binary, at least 64 mantissa digits and exponent range of at least -2^14 + 3 to 2^14

+Additionally you will receive a warning if you are using a C compiler that doesn't define `__STDC_IEC_559__`.
+For C++ compilers we use a
+`static_assert` that will fail if `std::numeric_limits<T>::is_iec559` is `false` when `T` is any of `float`, `double` or `long double`.

+While these checks won't ensure actual IEEE-754 arithmetic, they will at least ensure all values can be represented correctly.

 <a name="reading-and-writing-values"></a>